 He has studied under numerous teachers and scholars in the various sciences of Islam and is a Psychology major.
 He holds both a bachelors and masters degree in the field of Islamic sciences with specialty in Da’wah (Islamic propagation) He is currently pursuing his doctorate under the tutelage of Shaykh Waleed Al-Menesse, one of the worlds foremost Scholars in the Qur’an and its various sciences.

-He also is a multiple discipline Black belt holder and runs a full time martial arts academy
+He also is a multiple discipline Black belt holder and has ran martial arts academies in the past

 In his own words:

 I was raised in Greenville, S.C. with a very strict Methodist upbringing.

 I was actually going to a small Bible college in Greenville through our church and actually had an intention to enroll in Bob Jones University.
 My intention was to become a minister or a missionary.
 I also had interest in becoming a Bible scholar, and I was learning to read the Bible in Hebrew and Greek.

 When did you convert to Islam, and why?